 The Kings IRWM includes a large number of DACs that face a wide array of water, wastewater and storm water problems.
-To better understand these problems an inventory of these DACs and the problems they are facing had not been developed; the KBDAC Study was tasked to provide such an inventory.
+To better understand these problems an inventory of these DACs and the problems they are facing had not been developed, and this study was proposed to provide such an inventory.

-For many reasons, many DACs have struggled to engage with each other, neighboring agencies, or the IRWM process.
-There seems to be some consistent reasons, which are listed below, however these reasons should not be considered pervasive throughout the IRWMG.
+For many reasons, many DACs have struggled to engage with each other, neighboring agencies or be involved in the IRWM process.
+There seems to be some consistent reasons which are listed below, however these reasons should not be considered pervasive throughout the IRWMG.

-- 1) DACs lack technical expertise, struggle to operate and maintain their systems, and have often lacked the resources to engage with other entities; - 2) The difficulty DACs have operating and maintaining their systems can be viewed as a financial or resource liability when attempting to develop interagency relationships or a regional solution; - 3) A history of small DACs and larger non-DACs not relating positively due to geographic, political, and/or economic reasons; and, - 4) A sense of distrust between agencies, boards and/or municipalities.
+- DACs lack technical expertise, struggle to operate and maintain their systems, and don't prioritize their time or resources to engage with other entities. - The difficulty DACs have operating and maintaining their systems can be viewed as a financial or resource liability when attempting to develop interagency relationships or a regional solution. - A history of small DACs and larger non-DACs not relating positively due to geographic, political, and/or economic reasons. - A sense of distrust between agencies, boards and/or municipalities.

 Due to these real or presumed views, the efforts to work together have been challenging and can make it difficult to forge new relationships.
-This problem statement is not meant to be disparaging but to be a first step toward resolution.
-Case studies that have shown many of these issues can be resolved with the right outreach, transparency and technical assistance.
-Limited human, financial and water resources are driving all water management strategies to consider solutions that can resolve problems utilizing shared solutions amongst multiple agencies.
-The Study is one of the first steps in aiding the integration of DACs into the IRWM process and to clarify the real issues within the DACs of the Kings Basin Region.
+This problem statement is not meant to be disparaging but the first step to resolution.
+There are many case studies that have shown many of these issues can be resolved with the right outreach, transparency and technical assistance.
+Limited human, financial and water resources are driving all water management strategies to consider solutions that can resolve problems than span multiple agencies.
+To aid the integration of DACs into the IRWM process and to clarify the real issues within the DACs of the Upper Kings region, the UKB Study has been undertaken.